derat/soundalike/README.md

 or between electronic tracks that start with the same chords or with similar drumbeats.
 Passing a higher `-match-threshold` value may prevent some of these.

+When running `soundalike` repeatedly with the `-db` flag, `-exclude` can be used to specify false positives that should be excluded from future runs.

+`fpcalc` isn't able to generate fingerprints for very short files, so they're silently skipped.
+The cutoff seems to be somewhere around 2 to 3 seconds.

 ## Performance

 Performance is largely dependent on the `-fpcalc-length` flag's value.